Larry D. Welch

-General Larry D. Welch (born June 9, 1934) is a retired United States Air Force four-star general who served as the 12th Chief of Staff of the United States Air Force.
-As chief of staff, he served as the senior uniformed Air Force officer responsible for the organization, training and equipping of a combined active duty, Guard, Reserve and civilian force serving at locations in the United States and overseas.
-As a member of the Joint Chiefs of Staff, he and the other service chiefs functioned as the principal military advisers to the secretary of defense, National Security Council and the president.
+Larry D. Welch (born June 9, 1934) is a retired United States Air Force four-star general who served as the 12th Chief of Staff of the United States Air Force.
 He currently serves as the chairman of the Nuclear Weapon Surety Task Force for the Defense Science Board.

 Early life and career

 Welch was born in Guymon, Oklahoma, and graduated from Liberal (Kansas) High School in 1952.
 He received a Bachelor of Arts degree in business administration from the University of Maryland, College Park and a Master of Science degree in international relations from The George Washington University, Washington, D.C.
 Welch completed Armed Forces Staff College at Norfolk, Virginia, in 1967, and National War College at Fort Lesley J. McNair, Washington, D.C., in 1972.
 Welch is an Eagle Scout and recipient of the Distinguished Eagle Scout Award.

 Welch enlisted in the Kansas National Guard in October 1951, serving with the 161st Armored Field Artillery until he enlisted in the United States Air Force.
 In November 1953, he entered the aviation cadet program and received his pilot wings and commission as a second lieutenant.
 He served initially as a flight instructor until his assignment in July 1958, to Headquarters Air Training Command, Randolph Air Force Base, Texas.